polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

 9. Create a networks design.

-    Design Network connectivity between the Contoso Regional HQ in Dallas to Azure and Azure Stack Hub that will allow future applications to be deployed in the public cloud or Azure Stack Hub and still provide connectivity to customer or On-Premises data.
+    Design network connectivity between Contoso's on-premises locations and resources hosted in Azure public and/or implemented by leveraging Azure Stack portfolio.

     -   The initial proof of concept will start with providing a S2S VPN between the virtual network the Azure Web App is connected to and Azure Stack Hub and another S2S Gateway between the Azure Stack Hub datacenter in FT and the Contoso Regional HQ.